-Public Agency Adoption Costs
+Type 1: Public Agency Adoption Costs

 Since these agencies are working to find the best home for children who may be more difficult to find parents for, the costs associated with this type of adoption tend to be low or waived.

 Public agencies do not want to put any obstacles in the way of these children finding homes.

 However, there are still costs associated with this type of adoption, including travel expenses and lawyer’s fees.
-Altogether, parents adopting through a public agency can expect to spend $2500 or less, including the home study expense and legal fees.
+Altogether, parents adopting through a public agency can expect to spend $2,500 or less, including the home study expense and legal fees.

-Private Adoption Costs
+Type 2: Private Adoption Costs

 There are two ways to go through a private adoption: through a private agency or independently.

-If you use a private agency to adopt, you can expect that agency will charge a fee of anywhere from about $5,000 to $40,000, which will cover the costs of the home study, counseling for the birth parent, adoptive parent training, and social work services.
+If you use a private agency to adopt, you can expect that the agency will charge a fee of anywhere from about $5,000 to $40,000, which will cover the costs of the home study, counseling for the birth parent, adoptive parent training, and social work services.

 Private agencies will sometimes offer a sliding scale of fees, dependent on the adoptive parents’ income.